Chia-Network/chia-exporter/readme.md

 ### Configuration

-Configuration options can be passed using command line flags, environment variables, or a configuration file, exception for `--config`, which is a CLI flag only.
+Configuration options can be passed using command line flags, environment variables, or a configuration file, except for `--config`, which is a CLI flag only.
 For a complete listing of options, run `chia-exporter --help`.

 To set a config value as an environment variable, prefix the name with `CHIA_EXPORTER_`, convert all letters to uppercase, and replace any dashes with underscores (`metrics-port` becomes `CHIA_EXPORTER_METRICS_PORT`).